-The longer a person is obese, the more he or she is at risk for problems.
+The longer a person is obese, the more they are at risk for problems.
 Many chronic diseases are linked with obesity.
 And obesity is hard to treat.
 Because of these reasons, prevention is very important.

-Located almost in the center of the chest, the adult human heart is about the size of two fists held side-by-side.
+Located almost in the center of the chest, the adult human heart is about the size of a fist.